-The Faculty is partly college-based, and partly housed in University buildings in Wellington Square, where some academic staff and the Faculty's administrative staff have offices, and at the Taylor Institution in St Giles' where some teaching takes place and the main Faculty and research library is based.
+The Faculty is partly college-based with most academics having offices in colleges, and partly housed in University buildings for the Faculty's professional services staff and teaching spaces.
+From October 2025, the Faculty spaces will be in the Schwarzman Centre for the Humanities.
+In addition to a new Humanities library, plus office and teaching space, the building will offer a range of new public spaces, including a 500-seat concert hall and a 250-seat auditorium, as well as flexible performance and exhibition spaces for music, dance, and art.
+There will be a café open to staff, students and members of the public.
+It is designed to be as accessible and as environmentally sustainable as possible.
 The Taylor Institution, a fine nineteenth-century building sharing with the Ashmolean Museum a commanding site on St Giles', contains both the Taylorian Library, the largest and best resourced Modern Languages library in the country, and the Faculty's largest teaching rooms.